 Tickets are priced on a sliding scale.
 You can request a free ticket or ask questions about which ticket price is right for you by emailing firstname.lastname@example.org.

-If this date does not work for you, please add your name and information to the train-the-trainers expression of interest list.
+If these dates do not work for you, please add your name and information to the train-the-trainers expression of interest list.

 More about the Ally Skills Workshop

 The Ally Skills Workshop is an intensive 3 hour-long discussion oriented workshop.
 The workshop leader (or co-leaders) begin with a 30 minute introduction that teaches people the basics about ally skills and how to have inclusive, respectful, productive discussions.
 Then the participants split up into groups of 4-6 people to discuss specific real-world scenarios in which an ally could take action.
 After a 4-7 minute group discussion, each group reports out what they discussed and what questions they have.
 The leader guides this discussion, answers questions, and suggests more ideas.